kevinAlbs/mongo-c-driver/src/libmongoc/doc/mongoc_client_encryption_opts_set_keyvault_client.rst

       mongoc_client_encryption_opts_t *opts,
       struct _mongoc_client_t *keyvault_client);

 Set the :symbol:`mongoc_client_t` to use during key creation and key lookup for encryption and decryption.
+This may be either a single-threaded or multi-threaded client.

 Parameters
 ----------